netxms/netxms-doc/admin/common-tasks.rst

 There are separate subagent for each operating system type.
 This subagent is loaded automatically on agent start.
 They hide distinctions of similar function implementation on different platforms.
-They provide functions to monitor processes, file system,
+They provide options to monitor agent statistic, processes statistic, file system, interface statistics, CPU, memory statistic.

 List of subagents: